BEAR: HyBrid rEgenerative glAss fuRnace

 Limitations of Current Technologies

-Less carbon-intensive technologies are available, such as electric furnaces; however, these have major limitations that hinder an industry-wide uptake across the European container glass sector, such as:
+Less carbon-intensive technologies are available, such as electric furnaces; however, these have major limitations that hinder an industry-wide uptake across the European container glass sector, including:

 1. Limited pull flexibility